Books are not music, but they're close

-Publishing peeps like to say that books are not music.
-Indeed.
-But supply chain models are the same (or so similar the differences are meaningless).
-Investment models are the same.
-Royalty models are the same.
+Publishing people like to say that "books are not music."
+However, look beyond the art form and you'll see remarkable similarities.
+Supply chain models are the same or so similar the differences are meaningless.
+Investment models are essentially the same.
+Royalty models are, again, the same.
 Commitment to marketing and artist/author development is the same.

 He then went on to explain his label’s business model:

-Notwithstanding that I had conversations with major label CEOs back in 2003 advising that this was the future for their investment strategy – i.e. this is hardly revolutionary – book publishers could learn a thing or two.
+Notwithstanding that I had conversations with major label CEOs back in 2003 advising that this was the future for their investment strategy book publishers could learn a thing or two from Mr Silverman.

-So take it from someone who spent more than a decade working in and around the music industry during its digital evolution, as far as business goes books are exactly like music.
+Take it from me, someone who spent more than a decade working in the music industry during its digital evolution, as far as business goes books are exactly like music.

 As for Silverman’s comment about hobbyists, he was bemoaning the amount of ‘junk art’ cluttering the commercial music environment.
 Publishing already has the same problem.